 Whether it's for family meals or the whole footy team, you can judge how many a BBQ can cater for by the number of burners.
 Starting small, two burner BBQs will easily cater for four people or you can get serious with up to six burners.

-Sausages and steak are always a favourite, but you can now find BBQs designed for baking, roasting and smoking, with extra features like side burners and rotisseries.
+Sausages and steaks are always favourites, but you can now find BBQs designed for baking, roasting and smoking, with extra features like side burners and rotisseries.
 Or you could go for a pizza oven or spit roaster.

 There are a number of fuel options available when selecting a BBQ.
 Options include wood, electric, charcoal or gas.
 Wood and charcoal will give you a great smoky flavour but electric and gas-fuelled BBQs are quick and convenient to use.

 There are two basic BBQ designs – the flat top grill, which cooks using direct heat, or the round kettle, which uses direct and indirect heat.
 Hooded BBQs are a great choice because they give you a mix of both.

 Make sure your BBQ has these basic features:

 There are two basic BBQ cooking styles – those that cook with direct heat and those that cook with indirect heat.
 Some also offer the flexibility to switch between direct and indirect cooking.
 Flat top BBQs and spit roasters cook using direct heat; smokers and pizza ovens cook using indirect heat; while hooded BBQs, outdoor kitchens and kettles offer the flexibility of cooking with both direct and indirect heat.